JS55CT/WME-GeoFile/README.md

 - Import geometry files by selecting them from your computer.
 - Customize how these geometry files are displayed on the map (color, font size, fill opacity, line style, and label positions).
 - Clear all imported layers or selectively remove items.
-- Import Well-Known Text (WKT) directly into the editor.
+- Import Well-Known Text (WKT) directly into the editor via the GEO tab import functionality.
 - Draw state boundaries based on the state in focus within WME.

 ## Enhancements

-Relative to the original code by Timbones, the following enhancements have been made:
+Built on the original code by Timbones:

 1. **User Interface Improvements**:
    - Added a user-friendly GEO tab within the WME Scripts sidebar for managing geometry imports and settings.
    - Added styling to form elements (buttons, sliders, labels, etc.) for a better user experience.
-   - Added user input section for label value for Geo Files (GeoJSON, KML, etc) that have attributes.
+   - The script will detect and handle labels based on attributes in your file.

 2. **Customization Options**:
    - Added options for customizing layer properties such as color, font size, fill opacity, line style, and label positions.
-   - Enhanced label mechanics to display labels based on customizable conditions.
+   - Custom Labels: You can define custom labels using placeholders (e.g., ${attributeName}).

 3. **State Boundary Drawing**:
    - Included state boundary drawing functionality with customizable layer formatting that persists in local storage.